9diov/Gruber-Interview/README.md

 Specifically, since Twisted run all of our handlers in a single thread, coupled with Python's GIL, means we can safely use a share memory model without the normal concern of race conditions.

+# How to run the code
+- Install pip and python2.7 (twisted doesn't work on python3, at least not for the part I used)
+- `pip install -r requirements.txt`
+- `python src/main.py`

 # When the driver's phone crashed

 It is possible for a driver phone to suddenly stopped working while his state is available.
 When this happens, the driver is effectively inactive to us.
 To handle this, I will also track the timestamp of the last coordinate